The change-making problem for six coin values and beyond: Abstract

 \section{Abstract}

 The change-making problem asks: given a positive integer $v$ and a collection $\mathcal{C}$ of integer coin values $c_1=1<c_2< c_3< \cdots< c_n$, what is the minimum number of coins needed to represent $v$ with coin values from $\mathcal{C}$?
-For some coin systems $\mathcal{C}$, the greedy algorithm finds a representation with a minimum number of coins for all $v$.
-We call such coin systems orderly.
-However, there are coin systems where the greedy algorithm fails to always produce a minimal representation.
-Over the past fifty years, progress has been made on the change-making problem, including finding a characterization of all orderly coin systems with 3, 4, and 5 coin values.
-We characterize orderly coin systems with 6 coin values, and we make generalizations to orderly coin systems with $n$ coin values.
+For some coin systems, the greedy algorithm finds a representation with a minimum number of coins for all $v$.
+Such coin systems are called orderly.
+Characterizations of orderly coin systems with 3, 4, 5, and 6 coin values, respectively, have been found.
+We give a simplified characterization of orderly coin systems with 6 coin values.
+Our technique of proof extends to larger coin systems, and we find orderly coin systems with an arbitrarily large number of coins $(c_1, c_2, \ldots, c_n)$ such that $(c_1, c_2, \ldots, c_i)$ is not orderly for all $3 < i < n$.